niu-gdo/game-developers-library/docs/contribution/making-new-pages.md

+---
+title: Making New Pages
+summary: MkDocs allows you to create a new page in GDL by simply creating a new markdown page and merging it into our main branch.
+description: MkDocs allows you to create a new page in GDL by simply creating a new markdown page and merging it into our main branch.
+authors:
+    - Jake Rogers
+date: 2023-03-05
+---
 # Making New Pages

 MkDocs allows you to create a new page in GDL by simply creating a new markdown page and merging it into our main branch.